Checklist: How to Make Employees Feel Appreciated

 You should strive to make your employee recognition meaningful.
 For employees, that means relevant, sincere thanks delivered in a timely fashion.

-Additionally, be careful when recognising a team.
+Additionally, be careful when recognizing a team.
 If you dish out praise to the entire group, you risk undermining the contribution of your best performers.